umd-huang-lab/FalseRefusal/README.md

 Please find the PHTest dataset on [Hugging Face](https://huggingface.co/datasets/furonghuang-lab/PHTest)

 ## Code
-All prompts are generated automatically based on a controllable text-generation technique called [AutoDAN](https://arxiv.org/abs/2310.15140).
+PHTest is generated based on a controllable text-generation technique called [AutoDAN](https://arxiv.org/abs/2310.15140).
+Our method offers a tool for automatic model-targeted false refusal red-teaming.

 Code is coming soon!